Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-One Tree Hill had a median taxpayer income of $51,108 and an average income of $56,363 according to AreaSearch's aggregation of postcode level ATO data for the financial year 2022.
-This is lower than national averages, with Greater Adelaide having a median income of $52,592 and an average income of $64,886 in the same period.
-Based on Wage Price Index growth of 12.83% since financial year 2022, estimated incomes for September 2025 would be approximately $57,665 (median) and $63,594 (average).
-Census 2021 data shows One Tree Hill's household incomes rank at the 82nd percentile with a weekly income of $2,277.
-The earnings profile indicates that 34.0% of residents earn between $1,500 and $2,999 per week (860 people), aligning with regional levels where this cohort represents 31.8%.
-One Tree Hill demonstrates affluence with 32.8% earning over $3,000 weekly, supporting premium retail and service offerings.
-After housing costs, residents retain 90.0% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 7th decile.
+The One Tree Hill SA2 had a median taxpayer income of $51,108 and an average income of $56,363 in financial year 2022.
+This is lower than the national average, with Greater Adelaide having a median income of $52,592 and an average income of $64,886.
+By September 2025, estimates suggest the median income will be approximately $57,665 and the average income will be around $63,594, based on a 12.83% increase since financial year 2022.
+According to Census 2021 data, One Tree Hill's household incomes rank at the 82nd percentile with an income of $2,277 per week.
+The earnings profile shows that 34.0% of residents (860 people) earn between $1,500 and $2,999 weekly, which aligns with regional levels where this cohort represents 31.8%.
+One Tree Hill demonstrates affluence with 32.8% earning over $3,000 per week.
+After housing costs, residents retain 90.0% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income